OrvilleChomer/getJsStack/README.md

 # getJsStack()
-Returns an object which contains  the JavaScript call stack information
+A JavaScript function that returns an object which contains JavaScript call stack information at the time it is called.

+The repo includes a test page to see it in action.